 What is the photography policy for SBA events?

 We’ve all had that picture of us eating a big slice of pizza tagged on Facebook for 8 hours without us noticing.
-While SBA events are public in nature and will almost always be recorded in some fashion, we will strive to remove unwanted photos in a timely manner if you notify us via Facebook message or by emailing Aaron Badida, communications officer.
+While SBA events are public in nature and will almost always be recorded in some fashion, we will strive to remove unwanted photos in a timely manner if you notify us via Facebook message.